 HMRC - OT19125 - PRT: Appendices - Extra Statutory Concessions

 Gas and the Oil Allowance

+Gas and the Oil Allowance

 See OT17250

 OTA75\S8(4) allows a participator to elect for the oil allowance to be set against oil in priority to gas.
 OTA75\S8(3) provides for the cash equivalent of a participator’s share of the oil allowance to be calculated by reference to the formula (A x B)/(C) where A is the participator’s gross profit, B is his share of the allowance and C is his share of the oil won and saved from the field.